nasa-gibs/worldview/doc/developing.md

 We're in the process of replacing our Grunt tasks with npm scripts, but here are the Grunt build scripts that are available.
 Note, these are poorly documented and you should use caution when running these scripts if you don't know what you're doing.
 Your mileage may vary when running scripts marked with a `*` by themselves.

-`grunt`: The default Grunt task runs all of the scripts necessary to generate a build.
-Among other things, it applies branding and other configuration options, compiles assets and generates build artifacts in `/build` and `/dist`.
-The default Grunt task does not run tests.
+`grunt`: This task is deprecated, and we don't recommend that you use it.
+Instead, use `npm run build` to generate a build.
+Under the hood, this is a shortcut for `grunt build && grunt config && grunt site`.

 `grunt config`* : Compiles branding and configuration options into an intermediate build directory and generates `tar` files of that directory.